Sanctions against Fiji

-Sanctions against Fiji were a series of economic sanctions against Fiji in response to the 2006 Fijian coup d'état.
+A series of economic sanctions against Fiji were made in response to the 2006 Fijian coup d'état.
 The sanctions began in 2006 and ended after elections were held in 2014.

-Fiji was suspended from the Commonwealth of Nations in 2009, but rejoined in 2014.
-Fiji was also suspended from the Pacific Islands Forum in 2009, but rejoined in 2014.
+Fiji was suspended from the Commonwealth of Nations and the Pacific Islands Forum in 2009, but rejoined in 2014.

 Countries that sanctioned Fiji

 Opposition to sanctions

 The Government of Fiji actively opposed sanctions, as did several other countries, including China, India and Russia.
 These countries expanded their ties with Fiji after the coup.

 Public opinion

 Australia

 A 2010 Lowy Institute poll showed that 56% of Australians supported retaining the limited travel restrictions against Fiji, 24% opposed all sanctions and wanted normalisation, 16% supported more sanctions and 4% were unsure.
 In 2012, another Lowy Institute poll showed that 79% of Australians supported restarting dialogue with Fiji (28% "strongly in favour" and 51% were "somewhat in favour"), 17% opposed restarting dialogue (11% "somewhat against" and 6% "strongly against") and 4% were unsure.